joez2450/sep10-freedom-project/blog/entry05.md

 ##### 4/8/24

 ### Update/Context
 Since the last blog, I have achieved a margin of accomplishments in my Freedom Project.
-I tinkered with my selection of tools (Skeleton, A-Frame, and SASS) in various files by coding example templates.
+I specifically tinkered with my selection of tools (Skeleton, A-Frame, and SASS) in various files by coding example templates.
 Based on my experimentations, I ended up choosing A-Frame as my permanent tool.
 Upon the decision, I had to familiarize myself of the engine.

 ### Tinkering
 Beginning with my A-Frame tinkering process, I looked over the documentation provided by the software company.
 As I analyzed all of the concepts, the three main topics that interested me were importing 3D Models and Images, Physics and Collisions, and Video.
 But before I tested reached the subjects, I tested additional primitives and components for more context of how the tool functioned.